Iain Duncan Smith: Early life, military service and professional career

-Duncan Smith was born George Ian Duncan Smith on 9 April 1954 in Edinburgh.
-A second "i" was added to his middle name "Ian" later in life, with several explanations given: Duncan Smith changed it himself to prove that he was committed to Scotland; the person who filled in his birth certificate made a mistake; Duncan Smith's mother registered him, but Duncan Smith's patriotic father later suggested to his son to change it to the Scottish spelling.
+Duncan Smith was born George Ian Duncan Smith on 9 April 1954 in the area of Kelvindale, Glasgow.
+A second "i" was added to his middle name "Ian" later in life, with several explanations given: Duncan Smith changed it himself to prove that he was committed to Scotland; the person who filled in his birth certificate made a mistake; Duncan Smith's mother registered him, but Duncan Smith's patriotic father later suggested to his son to change it to the Scottish spelling, even though both "Ian" and "Iain" are Scottish names - the equivalent of the English "John".

 He is the son of Wilfrid George Gerald "W. G. G." Duncan Smith, a decorated Royal Air Force flying ace of the Second World War, and Pamela Summers, a ballerina.
 His parents married in 1946.

 One of his maternal great-grandmothers was Ellen Oshey Matsumuro, a Japanese woman, from a Samurai family, living in Beijing who married Pamela's maternal grandfather, Irish merchant seaman Captain Samuel Lewis Shaw.
 Through Ellen and Samuel, Duncan Smith is related to Canadian CBC wartime broadcaster Peter Stursberg (whose book No Foreign Bones in China records their story) and his son, former CBC vice-president Richard Stursberg.